-Contact Name: Kaddo Kothmann Same as Submitter Company Name: Road Systems, Inc. Same as Submitter Address: 3616 Howard County Airport, Big Spring TX 79720 Same as Submitter Country: United States Same as Submitter Eligibility Process sclosures of financial interests as required by the FHWA for Safety Hardware Devices' document.
-'Federal-Aid Reimbursement Road Systems, Inc. is the manufacturer and marketer of device. entity.
-The compar (husband and wife and compliance/ce principals and staff interest in any com interest should aris g, LLC is an independent research and testing laboratory haven is solely-owned and operated by Mr. Frank D. Richardson as and was established on September 2, 1994.
-KARCO is active extification testing for a variety of government agencies and extification testing for a variety of government agencies and extification testing for a variety of government agencies and extification testing have no past or present financial, corpany or entity directly or indirectly related to the products the exting of the products the exting of the feature of the and Ms. Jennifer W. Peng ely involved in data acquisition equipment manufacturers.
-The ntractual or organizational hat KARCO tests.
-If any financial
+Contact Name: Contact Name: Kaddo Kothmann Same as Submitt Company Name: Road Systems, Inc. Same as Submitter Address: 3616 Howard County Airport, Big Spring TX 79720 Same as Submitter Country: United States Same as Submitter Enter below all disclosures of financial interests as required by the FHWA 'Federal-Aid Reimbursement Eligibility Process for Safety Hardware Devices' document.
+Road Systems, Inc. is the manufacturer and marketer of device.
+KARCO Engineering, LLC is an independent research and testing laboratory having no affiliation with any other entity.
+The company is solely-owned and operated by Mr. Frank D. Richardson and Ms. Jennifer W. Peng (husband and wife) and was established on September 2, 1994.
+KARCO is actively involved in data acquisition and compliance/certification testing for a variety of government agencies and equipment manufacturers.
+The principals and staff of KARCO Engineering have no past or present financial, contractual or organizational interest in any company or entity directly or indirectly related to the products that KARCO tests.
+If any financial interest should arise, other than receiving fees for testing, reporting, etc., with respect to any project, the company will provide, in writing, a full and immediate disclosure to the FHWA.